hanumantharao19/devops_mhr_documents/kubernetes_interview_question.md

 2)endpoints controller,
 3)namespace controller,
 4)service accounts controller.

-These  are responsble for the overall health of cluster

 ## what is Container Runtime ?
 - It is the underline software that is used to run the containers.
 In our case that is happened by the docker
 - Example: docker ,rkt,	CRI-O